webiny/website/src/blogPosts/the-serverless-supremacy-204fbf5add75.md

 ## Integrated Systems for Integrated Programmers

-This is I feel a more refreshed version of the previously mentioned 2016 article.
+This is I feel a more refreshed version of the previously mentioned 2016 article. [link](https://m.signalvnoise.com/integrated-systems-for-integrated-programmers/)

-### Integrated systems for integrated programmers

-### One of the great tragedies of modern web development over the last five years or so has been the irrational exuberance…

-#### m.signalvnoise.com

 Here the focus is on the imposter syndrome.
 Those cool developers from large organizations are telling you that you are architecting your applications in the wrong way (i.e monolith) and in fact, you should use a different approach (microservices).